davidemannone/R-SON/README.md

 The files in this collection implement JSON encoders/decoders in JavaScript with this features:
-1. serializes any king of JavaScript cyclic object, including arrays
+1. serializes any kind of JavaScript cyclic object, including arrays
 2. deseriliazes any standard JSON and any Reflection decycled object by retrocycling, including arrays
 3. serializes/deserializes JavaScript standard Date and RegExp